RelateMN Team

 School Services Therapist

-Eastern Carver County District
+Eastern Carver County School District

 Therapeutic Modalities: strength-based, client-centered, mindfulness, narrative, harm-reduction, self-compassion.